MV10/dotnet-uptime/README.md

 ### [hosttags] Config Section

 Where `[processtags]` describes each monitored process, `[hosttags]` describes the host they run on.
-These are static `key=value` pairs you define, constant for the whole Uptime instance, and they are emitted as OTel **resource attributes** rather than as tags on each measurement — OTLP transmits resource attributes once per export batch instead of once per data point, which matters at fleet scale.
+These are static `key=value` pairs you define, constant for the whole Uptime instance, and they are emitted as OTel **resource attributes** rather than as tags on each measurement; OTLP transmits resource attributes once per export batch instead of once per data point, which matters at fleet scale.

 `host.name` and `os.type` are always emitted whether or not this section exists, because metrics with no host attribution cannot be attributed to anything.
 Listing either name here overrides the built-in value.